dotnet/templating/docs/Conditions.md

 ### Using Computed Conditions to work with Multichoice Symbols

-Cases that needs evaluation of different type of condition over multichoice symbols than 'contains' (e.g. exclusive equality or membership in subset of possible values) can be achieved with slightly more involved condition - so we recomend definition of aliases via computed conditions.
+Cases that needs evaluation of different type of condition over multichoice symbols than 'contains' (e.g. exclusive equality or membership in subset of possible values) can be achieved with slightly more involved condition - so we recommend definition of aliases via computed conditions.

 #### Example: